DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 To sign out, you need to
 - Clear local application cookies
-- Make a roundtrip to *IdentityServer* to clear its session
+- Make a roundtrip to *IdentityServer* using the OIDC protocol to clear its session

-The protocol steps for the roundtrip are implemented inside the OpenID Connect handler.
-Simply add the following code to the home controller to trigger the
+The cookie auth handler will clear the local cookie when you sign out from its authentication scheme.
+The OpenId Connect handler will perform the protocol steps for the roundtrip to *IdentityServer* when you sign out of its scheme.
+Add the following code to the home controller to trigger sign-out of both schemes:
-sign-out:

 ```cs
 public IActionResult Logout()